Norway central bank makes largest rate hike in 20 years | Business

 - Norway

-Norway's central bank raised its benchmark interest rate by 50 basis points on Thursday, the largest single hike since 2002 and twice as much as expected by most economists, as the country seeks to keep a lid on inflation.
+Norway's central bank raised its benchmark interest rate by 50 basis points on Thursday, the largest single hike since 2002 and twice as much as expected by most economists, and plans to hike again in August as the country seeks to control inflation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)